42-AI/bootcamp_machine-learning/day02/ex05/ex05_interlude.md

 Where:
 - $\nabla(J)$ is the gradient vector of size $(n + 1) * 1$
-- $X'$ is a matrix of dimension $m * (n + 1)$, the design matrix onto which a column of ones is added as the first column
+- $X'$ is a matrix of dimension $m * (n + 1)$, the design matrix onto which a column of $1$'s was added as the first column
 - $X'^T$ means the matrix has been transposed
-- $\theta$ is a vector of size $(n + 1) * 1$
+- $\theta$ is a vector of size $(n + 1) * 1$, the parameter vector
-- $y$ is a vector of size $m * 1$
+- $y$ is a vector of size $m * 1$, the vector of expected values

 The vectorized equation can output the entire gradient vector all at once, in one calculation!
-So if you understand the linear algebra operations, you can forget about the equations we presented at the top of the page and just use the vectorized one.
+So if you understand the linear algebra operations, you can forget about the equations we presented at the top of the page and simply use the vectorized one.